ga-curriculum/universal-resources/deployment/men-stack-deployment/README.md

 Today we'll be deploying a MEN stack application to Heroku.

 You should already have set up a Heroku account.
 If not, refer to this [tktk walkthrough] to set one up.
-Additionally, you should have set up a MongoDB Atlas account and configured a cluster.
-If not, refer to this [tktk walkthrough] to set one up.

 ## Step 1.
 Configure your MEN Stack Application